Protecting information in a parametrically driven hybrid quantum system: Protecting information in the hybrid system

 \section{Protecting information in the hybrid system}

-While semiclassical equations highlight the protection of macroscopic quantities such as the average photon number in the cavity, to study a similar effect on information encoded in any superposed quantum state, the dynamics of the full quantum system is necessary.
-This is a computationally challenging task due to the large Hilbert space of the spin-ensemble-based hybrid system.
-To overcome this, we use a variational renormalization group (VRG) method to study driven-dissipative systems~\cite{Dhar2018}.
-The VRG employs a time-adaptive approach to temporally evolve the density matrix $\rho$ describing a hybrid system of a hundred spins, using a Lindblad master equation.
-To achieve this, all states $\rho$ and operators $\hat{O}$ are mapped to a higher dimensional space as superkets $|\rho\rangle$ and superoperators $\hat{\mathcal{O}}$ i.e., $\rho \rightarrow \textbf{vec}(\rho)=|\rho\rangle$ and $\hat{O}\rho \rightarrow (\hat{O}\otimes \mathbb{I})|\rho\rangle = \hat{\mathcal{O}}|\rho\rangle$.
-As such, the Lindblad ME in Eq.~(\ref{lind}) can be mapped to a Schr{\"o}dinger like equation, $d|\rho\rangle/dt = \tilde{\mathcal{L}}|\rho\rangle$ in the superoperator space, where
+While semiclassical equations highlight the revival of macroscopic quantities such as the average photon number in the cavity, to study protection of {properties such as correlations or quantum information encoded in photonic states}, the dynamics of the full quantum system is necessary.
+This is a computationally challenging task due to the large Hilbert space of the spin-ensemble-cavity system.
+To overcome this, we use a variational renormalization group method to study driven-dissipative dynamics~\cite{Dhar2018}, {which is a tensor-network method similar to density matrix renormalization group and matrix-product states~\cite{Schollwoeck2011}.
+The method employs a time-adaptive approach} to temporally evolve the density matrix $\rho$ of a spin-cavity system of about hundred spins, using the Lindblad ME formalism.
+To achieve this, all states $\rho$ and operators $\hat{O}$ are mapped to a higher dimensional space as superkets $|\rho\rangle\rangle$ and superoperators $\hat{\mathcal{O}}$ i.e., $\rho \rightarrow \textbf{vec}(\rho)=|\rho\rangle\rangle$ and $\hat{O}\rho \rightarrow (\hat{O}\otimes \mathbb{I})|\rho\rangle\rangle = \hat{\mathcal{O}}|\rho\rangle\rangle$.
+This allows the master equation in Eq.~(\ref{lind}) to be mapped to a Schr{\"o}dinger like equation, $d|\rho\rangle\rangle/dt = \tilde{\mathcal{L}}|\rho\rangle\rangle$, in the superoperator space, where